Truck Accident Due to Negligent Hiring

 Experienced Truck Accident Attorney in Vero Beach, FL: Keith Bregoff

 Florida’s trucking industry contributes to a large part of our commerce, transporting goods across the country, increasing our financial equity, and employing thousands.
-At the Law Offices of Keith Bregoff, our Vero Beach, FL attorney knows that not all trucking companies are screening drivers with the scrutiny necessary to ensure public safety.
+At the Law Offices of Keith Bregoff, our Vero Beach, FL truck accident attorney knows that not all trucking companies are screening drivers with the scrutiny necessary to ensure public safety.
 In some cases, these practices are even illegal.

 Large commercial trucks, school buses, and limousines are all capable of doing substantial amounts of harm if driven improperly.
 These large, heavy vehicles are multiple times heavier than the average sedan and require special licensing and training to drive safely.
 Not only should drivers be trained well, but they must also have safe driving records and records free from substance abuse.
 When companies hiring commercial drivers fail to ensure that their drivers meet these basic standards of safety, they may be putting other roadway occupants at risk.